-Webinar #3 Tuesday 9/18/2018 (9:30am-1:00pm PT)

 Learning Objective: (#3) Describe OM discipline and essential concepts to different audiences (such as healthcare professionals in different disciplines and patients/families).

 Learning Objective: (#4) Communicate with other health care professionals in biomedical terms appropriate for an OM practitioner.

 Discussion Forum #4: Professionalism